TS404/AlignStat/README.md

 ---------------------------------------------------------------------------------------------
 plot_dissimilarity_matrix
 =================
-Plot a heatmap of the dissimilarity matrix of two multiple sequence alignments
+A heatmap plot of the dissimilarity matrix of two multiple sequence alignments

 ###Usage
 ```R